 Casa Mila (La Pedrera) is a walking distance from the Casa Batillo.
 Built at the beginning of the 20th century, it’s a part of the UNESCO World Heritage list and a must-see place in Barcelona.
 The most interesting part of the building is the rooftop with a panoramic view of the city.
 It is richly decorated with chimneys and unusual sculptures that all have symbolic meaning.

-Make a stroll down Las Ramblas
+Make a stroll down Las Ramblas.

 Barcelona’s Las Ramblas is a vibrant street that connects Plaza Catalunya in the city center with the beachline.
 As the largest pedestrian zone, it’s a delightful place filled with street performers, vendors, restaurants, and small shops.
 Take a stroll and soak up the street ambiance with your family.
 You’ll encounter ancient buildings, churches, theaters, and museums along the way.
 If you love shopping, you’re in luck!
 There are plenty of high-end shops and well-known chain stores flanking the central walkway.
 The walk is relatively easy on a level surface, but you’ll also need to be aware of the pickpocketers!